paliwal90/xcr_win_price_pred/README.md

 Detailed technical report of DASFAA 2019 [1] is [here](https://github.com/paliwal90/xcr_win_price_pred/blob/master/xcr_wpp.pdf).

-[1] to add, once paper comes into proceddings.
+[1] to add, when paper comes into proceedings.

 # Reproduce Results
 Before starting Docker, if you are using docker-for-mac, please increase memory by going to